When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Problem Statement

-In this section, we first examine the different ways in which the concept of fairness is understood and approached in current literature, and give an overview of related works.
-Finally, the motivations behind our work, as well as the research questions we address, are presented.
+In this section, we first examine the different ways in which the concept of fairness is understood and approached in current literature, and give an overview of related work.
+Finally, the motivations behind our work are presented.